 This section discusses how to install RAIDWatch in your system.
 Before proceeding with the setup procedure, read through the Before You Start section below.
+The sections follow will explain how to install RAIDWatch in different operation systems.

 3.4.1 Before You Start